-If the need arises that a parent must administer the medication to their child personally during the school day, they are to sign in and go directly to the nurse's office.
-The child will be called there to receive the medication.
-Medications cannot be dispersed at any other location.
+If the need arises that a parent/guardian must administer the medication to their child personally during the school day, they are to sign in and go directly to the nurse's office.
+The child will be called to the nurse's office to receive their medication.
+Medication cannot be dispersed at any other location.